Free Cleaning Checklist | Find a Certified Professional | Find CRI Certified Vacuums & Carpet Cleaning Products | ISSA Consumer Cleaning Resources

 Cleaning Green

 While green cleaning products might be the new trend, green cleaning really begins with basic cleaning techniques.
-[Note: Ad links featured on this page are not affiliated with The Clean Trust and should not be considered a recommendation or endorsement by The Clean Trust.]
+[Note: Ad or content links featured on this page are not necessarily affiliated with IICRC (The cleantrust) and should not be considered a recommendation or endorsement by IICRC (The cleantrust)].

 article continues below ↓

 Prevention is key.
-The Clean Trust recommends the following tips to help keep dust, soil and contaminants to a minimum and decrease the need for cleaning products:
+The IICRC recommends the following tips to help keep dust, soil and contaminants to a minimum and decrease the need for cleaning products:

 1. Use entry mats outside your home and always wipe shoes before entering.